Washington State Cougars women's volleyball

-The Washington State Cougars women's volleyball team competes as part of NCAA Division I, representing Washington State University in the Pac-12 Conference.
+The Washington State Cougars women's volleyball team is the team that competes as part of NCAA Division I, while representing Washington State University in the Pac-12 Conference.
 Washington State plays its home games at Bohler Gym.

 History

 Early years

 Washington State fielded their first volleyball team in 1973 as members of the Northwest College Women's Sports Association, a regional conference in the AIAW, under head coach Sue Durrant.
 The 1973 team would finish with a record of 14–12.

 In 1977, under first-year head coach Marie Matsen, the team went 36-9 and made the 1977 AIAW volleyball championship regionals.

 Cindy Fredrick Era (1989–2003)

 The Cougars hired Cindy Fredrick as their next head coach in 1989 and made their first NCAA tournament in 1991 under coach Fredrick.
 They would end up losing in the first round to New Mexico.
 They continued this success under Fredrick by making five straight NCAA tournament appearances from 1993 to 1997, highlighted by the 1996 team making the regional finals and the 1997 team making the regional semifinals.

 Fredrick lead the team to three more tournament appearances in 2000, 2001, and 2002.
 The 2002 team beat Oral Roberts, Kansas State, and Northern Iowa to reach the Elite Eight before falling to Florida.

 Brian Heffernan replaced Cindy Fredrick as head coach after the 2003 season.